 BOOKING FORM:We’re sorry all places on the walk have been taken.

-The walk is suitable for children aged 8 – 10 upwards, with the parents/carers best making a decision if the topics are appropriate for their child.
+The walk is suitable for children aged 8 upwards, with the parents/carers best placed to make the decision whether the topics are appropriate for their child.
 Some of the topics covered include public executions, body snatching and murder.

 The walk starts close to St Paul’s Cathedral and One New Change shopping centre where there is a good selection of places to purchase refreshments and free public toilets in the vicinity.
 There are no planned comfort breaks during the walk but if participants require these they will be advised of the nearest facilities.